captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 When didja lose your Mother, Petey?
 ---
-Sorry to ask you.
+Sorry is that a weird thing to ask?
 ---
-I’m...
----
-is that a weird thing?
----
 ## PETER:
 No not at all.
 ---
-My.
----
-My mother died.
----
-When I was in middle school.
+My mother died when I was in middle school.
 ---
 And so.
 ---